Skip to main content

 Learning Goals

-• See how stored routines can manage University data
+• See how stored routines can manage marketplace data

 • Understand the difference between procedures and functions